Barfield Prep School

 This school currently delivers the following interventions to pupils in class and outside class to support their learning, health and/or physical needs:

-Teaching Assistants and some in class SEN support.
+Teaching assistants and some in-class SEN support.

 This school currently provides the following support for pupils' mental health needs

-Mindfulness is a subject on the curriculum and there is a Wellbeing Room within the school.
+Mindfulness is a subject on the curriculum and there is a wellbeing room within the school.

 • Transport links